 FAQs

-OpenBright Awards are grants/funding to women for projects in computing.
-To be eligible for an OpenBright Award you would be studying, or planning to study computing at one of our partner universities; have a project or research idea that you need funding for; be a UK resident; and identify as a woman.
+OpenBright Awards are grants to women for projects in computing.
+To be eligible for an OpenBright Award you would be studying computing or a tech-related subject at one of our partner universities; have a project or research idea that you need funding for; be a UK resident; and identify as a woman.

-There are two Calls per academic year – one in October / November and one in February / March
+There are typically two Calls per academic year – one in the Autumn and a second in Spring.

 Yes – please see the banner at the top of this page for the latest information about dates and deadlines.